 to be hard as nails — to be tough

-From the days when nails were large chunks of iron and difficult to bend.
+This phrase is from the days when nails were large chunks of iron and difficult to bend.
 In the world of internet memes, this entry has been replaced by a picture of Chuck Norris.

 the whole nine yards — the lot, the full extent

 It appeared for the first time in 1907 in an article about baseball in an Indiana newspaper, and disappeared for almost half a century, only to pop up in a 1956 article on fishing in the Kentucky Happy Hunting Ground.
-But in an Agatha-Christie style twist, a 1921 headline in a South Carolina newspaper proclaimed “The Whole Six Yards of It.”
+But in an Agatha Christie-style twist, a 1921 headline in a South Carolina newspaper proclaimed “The Whole Six Yards of It.”

-Sorry, language sleuths – most likely the number nine doesn’t refer to anything.
+Sorry, language sleuths — most likely the number nine doesn’t refer to anything.
 It’s an example of phrase creep, how sayings grow bigger over time (Cloud Nine was originally Cloud Seven).
-But that won’t stop people speculating for years to come – what is ‘the whole six yards’?
+But that won’t stop people speculating for years to come: what is “the whole six yards”?